gdt050579/AppCUI-rs/docs/chapter-2/application.md

 * `.timers_count(count)` to set up the number of timers that can be used in the application (if not specified the default value is 4)
 * `.log_file(path,append)` to set up a log file where logs will be displayed.
 This option will only be valid in **debug mode**.
 Once the file was specified, any call to [log!](logging.md) macro will be recorded in that file.
 * `.color_schema(enabled)` if set this flag will try to use the terminal color schema, otherwise it will use AppCUI predefined values (e.g. for `Color::DarkBlue` will use `RGB(0,0,128)`).
 This flag is enabled by default.
+* `.restore_screen(enabled)` if set the backend will attemp to restore the original screen status (content, cursor postion, etc) as it was before the application started.
+This option is **enabled** by default.
+Keep in mind that not all backends have this kind of support.

 After setting up the configuration for an application, just call the `build()` method to create an application.
 This methods returns a result of type `Result<App,Error>` from where the appcui application can be obtained via several methods such as:
 * `unwrap()` or `expect(...)` methods